Here I Am (Dolly Parton song): 2018 version

 In 2018 Parton re-recorded the song as a duet with Australian singer-songwriter Sia for the soundtrack to the 2018 Netflix film, Dumplin'.
 It was produced by Linda Perry and released as the first single from the soundtrack on September 14, 2018.

 Critical reception

 Upon its release the single received positive reviews from music critics.
 Writing for Rolling Stone, Althea Legaspi said Parton and Sia's "voices meld together, giving it a hymnal quality, buoyed by gospel-styled choir backing vocals."
 In a review for NPR Lars Gotrich noted the song's slower tempo compared to the original 1971 recording, calling the single "a gospel-infused statement of purpose."

+On a list of the 50 best Dolly Parton songs, Rolling Stone magazine ranked "Here I Am" at number 25, calling the Sia collaboration a beautiful amplification of the "desires and assurances of the original."

 Commercial performance

 The single sold 10,000 copies during its first week of release.
 It debuted and peaked at No. 37 on the US Billboard Hot Country Songs chart.

 Music video

 The music video for the song was released on November 2, 2018.
 Neither Parton nor Sia appear in the video which follows a mourner visiting a grave, a homeless man begging for change, a child cowering in fear as her mother is abused, and an elderly woman sick in bed.
 It focuses on the evolution of the characters introduced at the beginning, and leaves viewers with an uplifting message of hope.